Brimey/Rekishi/README.md

 - Save it in the **same** folder that has the Rekishi .exe file.
 - Run the Rekishi .exe file.
 - Any recipient(s) will receive an attached text file containing the parsed data.
+ - Note: Make sure to check junk mail if you don't see the email in your main inbox.

 ## Contributing
 Feel free to contribute.